marnelfr/noteKeeper/README.md

 ## Activity State Management
-Sometimes, when the system is facing resource pressure, it may destroy automatically our activities in total lifecycle state.
+Sometimes, when the system is facing resource pressure, it may destroy automatically our activities in Total lifetime state.
 But this since these activities must be restored when the user come back to them at the same state.
 For this purpose, we have some mechanism for any instance state associated with an activity to be preserved at these times.
 So **activities provide by the state management,**